by Calculated Risk on 3/21/2013 01:57:00 PM

 Click on graph for larger image.

-The average of the Empire State and Philly Fed surveys decreased in January, and is back below zero.
-This suggests another weak reading for the ISM manufacturing index.
+The average of the Empire State and Philly Fed surveys increased in March, and is back above zero.
+This suggests the ISM manufacturing index will show further expansion in March.